 - Nonablative laser skin resurfacing

 Facelifts can produce significant improvements and provide lasting effects in the jowl, nasolabial and marionette lines for 5.5 years.
 However, facelifts fall under the category of plastic surgery and are more expensive, require a lengthy downtime and carry a higher risk of adverse effects than other treatments.

 How to Select a Provider

-Choose a cosmetic provider who is board-certified by the American Board of Medical Specialists, and is someone you feel comfortable with.
-You may want to interview your provider to learn more about their level of experience with the cheek filler you’re considering.
-Ask them to share before and after images of past patients to get an idea of the kind of results they get.
+Choose a provider that is board-certified by the American Board of Medical Specialists, and is someone you feel comfortable with.
+It is strongly recommended that you interview the provider to learn more about their level of experience with the cheek filler you’re considering.

 - Lorenc ZP, Bass LM, Fitzgerald R, Goldberg DJ, Graivier MH.
 Composite Facial Volumization With Calcium Hydroxylapatite (CaHA) for the Treatment of Aging.
 Aesthet Surg J. 2018 Apr 6;38(suppl_1):S18-S23. doi:10.1093/asj/sjy026

 - Van Dyke S, Hays GP, Caglia AE, Caglia M. Severe Acute Local Reactions to a Hyaluronic Acid-derived Dermal Filler.
 J Clin Aesthet Dermatol.
 2010 May;3(5):32-5.
 PMID: 20725567. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2922715/